Exemptions from exams

 The MFPHMI Part I examination pass has been achieved before 1 June 2015

 The doctor enters the UK training programme before 31 December 2016.

-This exemption is not automatic, but must be applied for using the application for exemption from Part A form [pdf] and enclosing documentary evidence and the current fee.
+This exemption is not automatic, but must be applied for using the application for exemption from the Diplomate Examination (DFPH) form and enclosing documentary evidence and the current fee.
 A copy of the original letter of notification from the Irish Faculty will be acceptable evidence.